- Identify characteristics and examples of protists in the supergroup Archaeplastida

-Red algae, or rhodophytes, are primarily multicellular, lack flagella, and range in size from microscopic, unicellular protists to large, multicellular forms grouped into the informal seaweed category.
-The red algae life cycle is an alternation of generations.
-Some species of red algae contain phycoerythrins, photosynthetic accessory pigments that are red in color and outcompete the green tint of chlorophyll, making these species appear as varying shades of red.
+Red algae, or rhodophytes lack flagella, and are primarily multicellular, although they range in size from microscopic, unicellular protists to large, multicellular forms grouped into the informal seaweed category.
+Red algae have a second cell wall outside an inner cellulose cell wall.
+Carbohydrates in this wall are the source of agarose used for electrophoresis gels and agar for solidifying bacterial media.
+The “red” in the red algae comes from phycoerythrins, accessory photopigments that are red in color and obscure the green tint of chlorophyll in some species.
 Other protists classified as red algae lack phycoerythrins and are parasites.
+Both the red algae and the glaucophytes store carbohydrates in the cytoplasm rather than in the plastid.
 Red algae are common in tropical waters where they have been detected at depths of 260 meters.
 Other red algae exist in terrestrial or freshwater environments.
+The red algae life cycle is an unusual alternation of generations that includes two sporophyte phases, with meiosis occurring only in the second sporophyte.

 Green Algae: Chlorophytes and Charophytes

 The most abundant group of algae is the green algae.
-The green algae exhibit similar features to the land plants, particularly in terms of chloroplast structure.
+The green algae exhibit features similar to those of the land plants, particularly in terms of chloroplast structure.
+In both green algae and plants, carbohydrates are stored in the plastid.
 That this group of protists shared a relatively recent common ancestor with land plants is well supported.
 The green algae are subdivided into the chlorophytes and the charophytes.
 The charophytes are the closest living relatives to land plants and resemble them in morphology and reproductive strategies.
+The familiar Spirogyra is a charophyte.
 Charophytes are common in wet habitats, and their presence often signals a healthy ecosystem.

 The chlorophytes exhibit great diversity of form and function.
 Chlorophytes primarily inhabit freshwater and damp soil, and are a common component of plankton.
 Chlamydomonas is a simple, unicellular chlorophyte with a pear-shaped morphology and two opposing, anterior flagella that guide this protist toward light sensed by its eyespot.
 More complex chlorophyte species exhibit haploid gametes and spores that resemble Chlamydomonas.

-The chlorophyte Volvox is one of only a few examples of a colonial organism, which behaves in some ways like a collection of individual cells, but in other ways like the specialized cells of a multicellular organism (Figure 1).
+The chlorophyte Volvox is one of only a few examples of a colonial organism, which behaves in some ways like a collection of individual cells, but in other ways like the specialized cells of a multicellular organism (Figure 2).
 Volvox colonies contain 500 to 60,000 cells, each with two flagella, contained within a hollow, spherical matrix composed of a gelatinous glycoprotein secretion.
-Individual Volvox cells move in a coordinated fashion and are interconnected by cytoplasmic bridges.
+Individual cells in a Volvox colony move in a coordinated fashion and are interconnected by cytoplasmic bridges.
 Only a few of the cells reproduce to create daughter colonies, an example of basic cell specialization in this organism.
+Daughter colonies are produced with their flagella on the inside and have to evert as they are released.

-True multicellular organisms, such as the sea lettuce, Ulva, are represented among the chlorophytes.
+True multicellular organisms, such as the sea lettuce, Ulva, are also represented among the chlorophytes.
 In addition, some chlorophytes exist as large, multinucleate, single cells.
 Species in the genus Caulerpa exhibit flattened fern-like foliage and can reach lengths of 3 meters (Figure 2).
 Caulerpa species undergo nuclear division, but their cells do not complete cytokinesis, remaining instead as massive and elaborate single cells.
+An interesting question is how a single cell can produce such complex shapes.